-Recognizing and reinforcing positive aspects of the receiver's performance can boost motivation and confidence, making them more receptive to constructive feedback.
+Recognizing and reinforcing positive aspects of your performance can boost motivation and confidence, making you more receptive to constructive feedback.

 Example:

 "I really appreciate your thorough research on the project; it provided valuable insights and contributed significantly to our team's understanding of the market."